am-kantox/finitomata/README.md

 > from the starting state and to the end state(s), these states names are implicitly set to `:*`
 > and events to `:__start__` and `:__end__` respectively.

 `Finitomata` validates the FSM is consistent, namely it has a single initial state, one or more final states, and no orphan states.
 If everything is OK, it generates a `GenServer` that could be used both alone, and with provided supervision tree.
-This `GenServer` requires to implement three callbacks
+This `GenServer` requires to implement six callbacks

-- `on_transition/4` — mandatory
+- `on_transition/4` — **mandatory**
 - `on_failure/3` — optional
 - `on_enter/2` — optional
 - `on_exit/2` — optional